-The Research Data Center at the Leibniz Institute for Educational Trajectories (Forschungsdatenzentrum, FDZ-LIfBi) accounts for large parts of the NEPS data preparation and documentation process, for the data dissemination, and for the user support including individual advice.
-We welcome your feedback at any time to further improve our products and services.
+The Research Data Center at the Leibniz Institute for Educational Trajectories (Forschungsdatenzentrum, FDZ-LIfBi) accounts for large parts of the NEPS data preparation and documentation, the data dissemination, and the user support including individual advice.
+We welcome your feedback to further improve our products and services.
 This particularly applies to this manual as the guiding document to facilitate your work with NEPS data of Starting Cohort 1.